rippedpiracy/docs/PC Software/games.md

 Preservation project for Adobe Flash Games.
 Has over 90k Games (Search the [Collection](https://nul.sh/misc/flashpoint/)) in it's library which are all playable as a Web Game.

 # Tools
+**All the tools listed here are Windows only unless stated otherwise.**
-<sub>Most of these DLC unlocker tools require the actual DLC files to work, to find the DLC files: find the game topic in [CS.RIN.RU](https://cs.rin.ru/forum), check the first post for links to the DLC files, if there are none, then use the searchbar to search for the DLC files within the thread.</sub>
+<sub>All DLC unlocker tools require the actual DLC files to work, to find the DLC files: find the game topic in [CS.RIN.RU](https://cs.rin.ru/forum) and check the first post for links to the DLC files.
+If there are none, then use the searchbar to search for the DLC files within the thread or just pirate the entire Game and extract the DLCs.</sub>

 [**CreamAPI**](https://cs.rin.ru/forum/viewtopic.php?t=70576) - Tool that can unlock all DLCs on legitimately owned Steam Games.
 [FAQ](https://docs.google.com/document/d/1RWenVCEfxhs5gvOUj5G_fefO_B6t-B33M6nbuYJsSTg).
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[creamapi-db](https://creamapidb.herokuapp.com/) - A database site that generates CreamAPI configuration files quickly.